 Sustainable palm oil in Europe: a life cycle thinking alternative to the European approach

-The European Parliament wants to ensure sustainable palm oil in Europe, demanding certification approved by Europe to all vegetable oils entering the European markt.
+The European Parliament wants to ensure sustainable palm oil in Europe, demanding certification approved by Europe to all vegetable oils entering the European market.
 While this sounds logical, how about the use of vegetable oils?
-In this piece, our partner Jannick Schmidt displays his perspective on the European approach for sustainable palm oil production, and proposes an alternative approach based on Life Cycle Thinking
+In this piece, our partner Jannick Schmidt displays his perspective on the European approach for sustainable palm oil production and proposes an alternative approach based on life cycle thinking

 Guest post by Jannick Schmidt – 2.-0 LCA Consultants, SimaPro partner Denmark

 The European Approach Towards Sustainable Palm Oil Production

 Earlier this year, the members of the European Parliament voted on a resolution calling on the European Commission to work towards a single certification scheme for palm oil entering the EU market.
 The resolution approved by the European Parliament calls the EU not only to introduce a single certification scheme for sustainable palm oil, but also to work towards ‘phasing out of the use of vegetable oils that drive deforestation by 2020’.
 In a previous analysis of various biofuels, including several different vegetable oils, we found that a significant hotspot in the biodiesel product system is indeed indirect land use (deforestation) (Schmidt and Brandão 2013; Schmidt 2015).
 Regardless of which vegetable oils are used for biodiesel, the findings of the study indicate that an increase in the use of biodiesel will lead to higher greenhouse gas (GHG) emissions, mainly because of the consequences of the indirect land use.
 Furthermore, biodiesel from vegetable oils is associated with high impacts on biodiversity; because of the deforestation caused via indirect land use changes.